mominj10/musicdata/README.md

 # musicdata
-Employed SQL to extract data from eleven distinct, interrelated tables within customer sales databases, utilizing JOIN and VIEW operations for comprehensive data retrieval.
-All the queries and tasks are in the query file.
+Utilized SQL for data extraction from eleven distinct, interrelated tables within customer sales databases Employed JOIN and VIEW operations for comprehensive data retrieval All queries and tasks documented in the query file for easy reference and reproducibility